-The children will need help with the pronunciations of people groups.
 After reading the Scripture together, hand out paper or playdough, and ask children to draw or mold something that stands out to them in the story.
 Read it twice more while they work.
 Invite the children to share what they created.

-- Why do you think God made it possible for the disciples to speak in languages that everyone could understand? - Do you think everyone is special to Jesus no matter what they look like or where they come from? - Do you think God likes only one kind of music?
+- Why do you think God made different races and people groups? - Do you think everyone is special to Jesus no matter what they look like or where they come from? - Do you think God likes only one kind of music?
 Clothing?
 Food?
 Dance?
-How can differences be a celebration of God's creation?
+Culture? - How can we celebrate diversity as a gift from God, as a beautiful part of God's intentionality in creation?